Coated in honey and brown sugar, this barbecue bacon jerky is unlike anything you’ve had before. This is how to make the best bacon jerky on a smoker.

 Remove jerky from the oven.
 At this point, it should have developed a beautiful, deep and dark color, with a familiar jerky texture.

 Leave the jerky on a cooling rack until it has completely cooled down.
-Pat down with paper towel to remove more excess grease or moisture.
+Pat down with paper towels to remove more excess grease or moisture.

 The best smoking woods for bacon jerky are fruit hardwoods like apple, cherry, pecan, and maple.
 While some people also like to use hickory, I recommend sticking with a fruitwood to give you a mild and sweet flavor.
 It will pair beautifully with the pork, as well as the honey and brown sugar in the marinade.
 For this reason, we often recommend using mild fruitwoods with pulled pork, and this jerky is no different.